Nemin32/Nemin32.github.io/soulstorm/_posts/2021-03-26-gamesradar.md

 also appears on the new Oddworld map, which I made an [interview](/mapinterview) about.

 {% include caption.html url="/imgs/sammi_mudos_map.jpg" description="Click to see in full size." %}

+**Edit:** As pointed out by user gobo3D, the Flub Fuels logo looks very similar to the Shell oil-company's logo, which is certainly not a coincidence.
+Also that "Flub" is most likely a word play on "grub" hence the worm on the logo.

+{% include caption.html url="/imgs/gamesradar/shell.png" description="" %}

 ## Placeholder Dripik... is dead